I may be going to hell in a bucket, babe

 But at least I’m enjoying the ride. – The Grateful Dead

 James Hillman, the father of Archetypal Psychology, wrote that Western consciousness has long repressed the goddess Aphrodite.
 As a result, she has cast a spell over our diminished cultural imagination, reappearing in images of the female body.

 Since we can no longer find her within anymore, since we rarely embody her in art and ritual, we search for her in one of the few places she is allowed: images of the erotic.

 And she calls us to another of her “toxic mimics.”
 The Great Mother – Mater – returns in the appeal of material goods, although she is ultimately unattainable through them.
 Consumerism, for all its marketing of free choice, actually constricts our modes of encountering the world.

 With the rise of patriarchy and large, urban states the creative imagination polarized into the paranoid imagination and the predatory imagination.
 The first is based on irrational fear, the second on an insatiable drive for control, domination and accumulation.
 Both express a narcissism that objectifies and negates other perspectives.
-Radical individualism, secular materialism and the culture of consumerism express the predatory imagination, while fundamentalism is the primary voice of the paranoid imagination.
+Radical individualism, secular materialism and the culture of consumerism all express the predatory imagination, while fundamentalism of all sorts – religious or ideological – is the primary voice of the paranoid imagination.